steview-d/shopify-variant-ids/README.md

+## DAVID - Deadly Accurate Variant Id Detector

-A script to pull variant ID values from a shopify product page.
+A short & simple program to pull variant ID values from a shopify product page.